wjziv/ecs-terraform/terraform/README.md

 # Terraform

-This directory has two parts:
+This directory includes the definitions for the resources required to get the desired developer experience.

-- `initial-setup`: the resources required to operate as a developer handling secrets in a repository
+It does not include any deployment resources.

-- `deployment`: the resources and process to deploy a containerized project to a specific environment
+Warning: the contents are not organized with best-practices, nor do the AWS resources necessarily have the minimum permissions required.